MachFrum/Day-2-Assignment-PLP-S.E/README.md

 2. Navigate to Repositories – Click on your profile icon (top-right) and select "Your repositories."
 3. Create a New Repository – Click the green "New" button.

     Alternatively:

  2. At the top-right panel of GitHub's homepage, there is a plus sign next to the search bar, just beside the Copilot button.
  3. Clicking on it provides options to create a new repository, import one, and access other features.

 4. Fill in Repository Details:

- .
-Repository Name – Choose a clear, descriptive name.
+ a) Repository Name – Choose a clear, descriptive name.
- .
-Description (Optional) – Briefly explain the purpose of the repo.
+ b) Description (Optional) – Briefly explain the purpose of the repo.
- .
-Public or Private – Decide who can view the repository:
+ c) Public or Private – Decide who can view the repository:
- .
-Public → Anyone can see it and Private → Only you and invited collaborators can access it.
+ - Public → Anyone can see it and Private → Only you and invited collaborators can access it.

 5. Initialize the Repository (Optional)
- .
-You can add a README file (recommended) to provide an overview of the project.
+ - You can add a README file (recommended) to provide an overview of the project.
- .
-Choose a .gitignore file to exclude unnecessary files (e.g., logs, build files).
+ - Choose a .gitignore file to exclude unnecessary files (e.g., logs, build files).
- .
-Select a license to define usage rights (e.g., MIT, Apache 2.0).
+ - Select a license to define usage rights (e.g., MIT, Apache 2.0).

 6. Click "Create repository" – Your repository is now live!